idavis/octopress/source/_posts/2012-08-29-prototypal-inheritance-using-powershell-part-4-static-properties.markdown

 }
 ```

-We now have an instance which is shared across our PowerShell session which is created the first time we instantiate our objects.
+We now have an instance which is shared across our PowerShell session thiat is created the first time we instantiate our objects.

-To implement `Add-StaticProperty`, I attach the desired property to the shared instance, and add a proxy `ScriptProperty` which calls into the registry, finds the instance that maps to our 'class' and accesses the property needed.
-There is a small catch.
+To implement `Add-StaticProperty`, I attach the desired property to the shared instance, and add a proxy `ScriptProperty` which calls into the registry, finds the instance that maps to our 'type' and accesses the property needed.
+As always, there is a small catch.

 The `TypeName` is only known during the call to `Add-StaticProperty` and PowerShell doesn't support closures, so we can't capture the `TypeName` at this moment in a `ScriptBlock`.
 Instead, the `ScriptBlock` must be created from a string and the `TypeName` is captured via string interpolation.
 At the same time, we cannot let the rest of the proxy `ScriptBlock`s' values be interpolated (this leads to some syntactic messiness).

 ``` ps1
 function Add-StaticProperty {